 One very effective means of system testing is to run the new system in parallel with the old one for a period of time; that is, the same data is input to both the old and the new system and their respective outputs are compared.
-In addition to parallel testing, a test using prepared input with known results should be done; such a test is known as a benchmark test.
+In addition to parallel testing, a test using prepared input with known results should be done; such a test is known as a benchmark test, which is detailed in Section 6.2.